 - The Easter Bunny was originated in Germany and the tradition was taken to the USA in the 18th

-- Every country has its own different of celebrating the day like in Sweden they have Easter Wizard instead of Easter Bunny.
+- Every country has its own different of celebrating the day like in Sweden they have Easter Wizard instead of Bunny.

 - Main symbols of the celebration are rabbits, eggs, baskets, nests, the cross, white lilies etc.